Murugan-Karthick/Murugan-Karthick/README.md

 - 👋 Hi, I’m @Murugan-Karthick
 - 👀 I’m interested in Computer Vision
-- 🌱 I’m currently learning ML & DL
+- 🌱 I’m currently learning Machine Learning & Deep Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Murugan-Karthick/Murugan-Karthick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.